 2. Able to rehearse and communicate with others in English.

-1. Members in the China NCPA Orchestra are engaged under full-time contracts.
-The commencement of employment based upon the Orchestra's arrangement and the successful applicant's availability.
+1. Members in the China NCPA Orchestra are engaged under full-time contracts; Employment to commence based upon orchestra's arrangement and the successful applicant's availability.

-2. Musicians shall play with their own instruments, while China NCPA Orchestra will bear a certain amount of the cost of consumables.
+2. Musicians shall play on their own instruments, while China NCPA Orchestra will bear a certain amount of the cost of consumables.

-2. Orchestral Excerpts as listed below: please see List of Solo Piece and Orchestral Excerpts
+as listed below: Please see List of solo piece and orchestral experts

-.
-To request listed excerpts, please send completed application form to email@example.com in advance.
-Excerpts will then be sent directly to qualified applicants via email.
+For requesting listed excerpts, please send completed application form to email@example.com in advance, excepts will be sent to qualified applicants via email.

 The Audition Committee of China NCPA Orchestra reserves the right to reject any candidate it deems unsuitable.
-All information pertaining to the audition will be sent by e-mail to the applicants.
+All information pertains to the auditions will be sent by e-mail to the applicants.